Tjabalooo/ReactTodoExercise/1 - Hello World/readme.md

 # 1 - Hello World

-In this step we will create a new react project using create-react-app and then clean out the things we don't need.
+In this step we will create a new React project using *create-react-app* and then remove the "out of the box" stuff to put us at a clean slate.

 ## Creating a project